Our Afghan allies need our support.

 In the past few weeks, NICE has already resettled more than 90 Afghan evacuees, and we are expecting to welcome more than 200 Afghan allies between now and February 2022.

 During this critical time, we are leaning on the Nashville community to ensure our new neighbors have access to the entire network of services and support they need to become economically self-sufficient and successfully transition into life in the United States.

 Here's how you can help during this time of humanitarian need.

 Facts about Resettlement of Afghan Allies in Nashville

-The effort is being led by our city’s two resettlement agencies, the Nashville International Center for Empowerment (NICE) and Catholic Charities of Tennessee, Diocese of Nashville.
-Both agencies will receive arrivals and serve them through the Afghan Placement and Assistance (APA) program.
-The federal government has recently authorized our Afghans allies arriving with humanitarian parole to receive refugee resettlement benefits.
-They will also be able to apply for employment authorization documents through the United States Citizenship and Immigration Services (USCIS).
+The US government has authorized allies arriving with humanitarian parole to receive refugee resettlement benefits where they will be able to apply for employment authorization documents through the US Citizenship and Immigration Services (USCIS).

-Humanitarian Parole is a document granted for short-term urgent humanitarian relief that gives the recipient official permission to enter into the United States.
+Humanitarian Parole is granted for short-term urgent relief that gives the recipient official permission to enter into the US.
 These Afghan evacuees are eligible to apply for asylum through (USCIS).
 Some individuals granted humanitarian parole status include those who have contracted with the U.S. military or government but have not completed Special Immigrant Visa (SIV) processing before they had to flee their country.

 All arrivals are tested for COVID-19 upon arriving in the United States.
 Full medical screenings, immunizations, COVID- 19 vaccines, and other vaccines are being provided as well.